 Depending on whether you buy a BTO flat or a resale flat, there are different grants that you may qualify for.
 Since it ultimately affects how much you pay for your flat, you should take these grants into consideration.
 Do note that how much grants you receive is also dependent on your combined income.

 Enhanced CPF Housing Grant: The Enhanced CPF Housing Grant replaces both the Additional Housing Grant and Special CPF Housing Grant.
 It gives first-time homeowners, regardless of whether they buy a BTO or resale flat, additional subsidy based on their average household monthly income.
 You can receive up to $80,000.

 For Resale Flat Buyers Only

-CPF Housing Grant: The CPF Housing Grant provides first-time homeowners earning up to $12,000 and buying a resale flat a grant of $50,000 for 4-room and smaller flats and $40,000 for 5-room or larger flats.
+Family Grant: The Family Grant provides first-time homeowners earning up to $14,000 and buying a resale flat a grant of up to $50,000 for 4-room and smaller flats and $40,000 for 5-room or larger flats.

 Did we missed out on something important?
 Drop us a message at [email protected] if you think there are any other factors that we should be including.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.